 - Seek medical treatment as soon as possible to document your injuries.

 - Make notes about what happened while the incident is fresh on your mind.

 - Notify your insurance company of the accident immediately, but avoid making a formal statement until you talk to an attorney.

 - Document your injuries and damages by keeping careful notes and copies of all bills, receipts, medical records, and other documents.

 - Do not discuss the accident or your injuries on social media.

-Contact a Miami Hit and Run Accident Attorney for a Free Consultation
+Contact a Car Wreck Attorney in Miami, FL for a Free Consultation

-Contact Lavent Law to schedule a free consultation with a Miami hit and run accident attorney.
-Our legal team is here to provide support, guidance, and legal counsel as you struggle to recover from a hit and run accident.
+Contact Lavent Law Personal Injury Lawyer to schedule a free consultation with a Miami hit-and-run accident attorney.
+Our legal team is here to provide support, guidance, and legal counsel as you struggle to recover from a hit-and-run accident.